 I have used several different types of resources over the years when doing genealogy research and have had great success, but there were a few family branches that I have struggled to find any information on.
 These individuals just didn’t leave enough of a paper trail for me to find them.
 I had come to what is known as a genealogy brick wall.
 So I decided to take a different path in my research by using a different type of resource and that is DNA.
-I have been using DNA for a few years now and have been able to connect with several family branches that just didn’t have a strong paper trail.
+I have been using DNA for several years now and have been able to connect with several family branches that just didn’t have a strong paper trail.
 DNA has helped me break through many of these brick walls.
 It has also connected me with others who I didn’t even know that we are related to.

 Use of DNA